hotndy/SPAC-SupplementaryMaterials/README.md

 0. Under the folder "SPAC-CNN_code" folder are the executable code for rain removal.

-1. Under the "Dataset_Testing_Synthetic" folder are the synthetic rain dataset for algorithm testing.
+1. Under the "Dataset_Testing_Synthetic" and "Dataset_Training_Synthetic" folders are the synthetic rain dataset for model training, and algorithm testing.
    - Files with names xxx_GT are the scene ground truth.
    - Files with names xxx_Rain are the synthesized rainy scenes with Adobe Affter Effect.
-   - Files with names xxx_spacCNN are the derain output from SPAC-CNN.
+   - Files with names xxx_spacCNN are the derain output from SPAC-CNN (only for the testing dataset).

    Please cite both Adobe After Effect [2], and our paper [1] when you use this dataset, or compare with our results.